If you are a student, you can find detailed and specific information about the insurance program for you and student-related activities here.

 See the Professional indemnity certificate of currency (PDF, 16 KB) for more details.

-Staff library collections on campus are insured against loss or damage by fire, water and theft where this has clearly occurred.
+Staff library collections on campus are covered against loss or damage by fire, water and theft where this has clearly occurred.
 You should keep a register of your books and supply this as evidence when making a claim.
 You will also need to pay an excess of $250 and the policy is limited to cover of $25,000.